sebastian89n/tech-notes/Courses/Dive into Ansible - content/Ansible - 8 - Facts.md

+>Ansible facts are system properties automatically gathered from managed hosts, such as IP addresses, OS type, or memory.
+They are stored as variables and can be used to make playbooks dynamic and context-aware.

 - The setup module and how this relates to fact gathering
 - Filtering for specific facts
 - The creation of custom facts